Using Let’s Talk, teachers and students can create computer generated:

 …with Philippians 2:5-11 and Let’s Talk CD

 During Lent we were studying The Meaning of the Cross using Paul’s explanation of Christ’s mission from Philippians 2:5-11 (…humbled himself… even to death on a cross).
 After doing it as a memory verse in Cal and Marty’s Scripture Memory Game CD, I had the kids pop into Let’s Talk’s “Talk Now” module, create a talking character, and CONDENSE DOWN the verses into 20 words or less, play them back and discuss which words seemed to be ‘key’.
-Then we had them go to just 10 words, and then AS FEW as they dared…. playing back their results again for discussion.
+Then we had them do just 10 words, and then 3…. playing back their results again for discussion.
 This forced the students to identify key concepts and try to preserve them as a keyword.
 Created a lot of debate too!

-Philippians 2 ”How Few Can you Do” results:
+Sample of Philippians 2 “How Few Can you Do” results your kids might come up with:

 Think like Jesus